Lost, Stray or Noisy Animals

 - If there is a lack of evidence the complainant will be advised to seek their own mediation through the Community Justice Centre or seek a Noise Abatement Order from the local court.

-Council have cat traps available for short term loan to capture feral or nuisance cats.
+Council have cat traps available for short term loan to capture feral or nuisance cats, for these traps to be successful community need to take active measures to avoid feeding feral or stray animals they come into contact with.
 Where the owner can be identified the cat will be returned to its owner and advice given to prevent the nuisance behaviour.
 Feral or unidentified cats will delivered to the Dubbo City Animal Shelter.

 If you have a nuisance or feral cat, you can request a cat trap from Council by completing the form via DRC&ME